 Frequently Asked Questions

-What are my chances to receiving financial aid?
+What are my chances of receiving financial aid?

 The only way to determine your eligibility for financial aid is to submit a Free Application for Federal Student Aid (FAFSA).
 The likelihood of receiving some form of financial assistance is probably better than most students and their families anticipate.